cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/variables.md

 ### assignment and operators

-Now that we have a variable we will assign it a value different then what it was initialized with.
+Now that you have a variable you will assign it a value different then what it was initialized with.

 #### It should assign the sum of 3 and 7 (3 + 7) to "a"